ibm-cloud-docs/sap-netweaver-power/sap-power-order-storage.md

   Specify a unique name for the volume so you can identify it in the list of all volumes.
   {: tip}

-1. Select **Affinity Policy** and identify the boot disk as an **Affinity Volume**.
-Specifying an Affinity Policy ensures that the new storage will be available in the list to attach to your virtual server instance.
-By identifying the boot disk as an Affinity Volume, your volumes are on the same backbone storage.
+1. Select **Affinity** for the **Affinity policy** and specify the boot disk as the **Affinity volume**.
+Specifying an affinity policy ensures that the new storage will be available in the list to attach to your virtual server instance.
+By identifying the boot disk as the affinity volume, your volumes are on the same backbone storage.

    Mixing storage tiers is not supported.
 If you have a virtual server instance that uses Tier 1, you cannot define Tier 3 disks.
    {: important}